Conditions in detention facilities

 Health care in detention

-The creation of the Migrants Health Service in 2021 and a new clinic, operating in Safi Detention Centre, saw some positive improvements in the provision of health care to asylum seekers and migrants.
+The creation of the Primary Health Care Migrant Health Service in 2021 and a new clinic, operating in Safi Detention Centre, saw some positive improvements in the provision of health care to detained persons.
+This also includes a more organised approach to medical files, documentation and medical handover following release.

 According to the Government, specialist clinics are also being held in the main clinic.
 Ophthalmic, Infectious Disease, Dermatology and Sexual Health Specialists are doing in-house clinics, which has resulted in enhanced screening and treatment of the persons residing in Detention Centres.